simonkorl/DTP-draft/draft-shi-quic-dtp.md

 * Stream ID: A variable-length integer indicating the stream ID of the stream.
 * Block Size: A variable-length integer indicating the size of the block.
 * Block Priority: A variable-length integer indicating the priority of the block.
 * Block Deadline: A variable-length integer indicating the required transimission deadline.
+Dealine should be a duration in microseconds.
+* Start time stamp: An optional parameter to inform the receiver about the starting time of this block.
+This parameter may be helpful when the receiver wants to use the deadline information.
+The time stamp parameter SHOULD be the same format as [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).
+The sender and receiver SHOULD do clock synchronization if they use this parameter.

 ## Adjusted QUIC Frame: Timestamped ACK Frame {#timestamped-ack-frame}